eschen42/portableIcon/README.md

         - When you supply the argument `--standalone` to `icont.*` or to `bin\smudge.cmd`, these files will be copied to the output directory if they do not already exist there.
   1. `bin\nticonx.exe` if it still exists (i.e., if it has not been moved since the `.bat` file was produced).
   1. The first `iconx.exe`, `iconx.bat`, or `iconx.cmd` on the executable path, i.e., the `PATH` environmental variable.

-### Examples of how to use the top-level files

-- `examples\smoke_test.cmd`
-  - This demonstrates use of most of the files in the repository (at the top level and within `examples`).
-  - See [`examples\smoke_test.output.expected.txt`](./examples/smoke_test.output.expected.txt) for the expected output.
-  - Admittedly, it isn't highly readable.
-- `examples\example_shebang.cmd` and `examples\#!icon.cmd` leverage `icon.cmd` to execute a self-translating script that is still valid Icon source code.
-  - See smoke test 8 in `examples\smoke_test.cmd`.
-  - See also "Shebang - scripting with Icon" for details.
-- `examples\example_stdin.cmd` is a simple example of how to translate and run Icon source code from a script file, passing arguments.
-  - The script is *not* valid Icon source code as a consequence.
-  - See smoke test 3 in `examples\smoke_test.cmd`.
-  - See also "Shebang - scripting with Icon" for details.

 ## Shebang - scripting with Icon